After SchooL CARE

 Anthony V. Ceres School

 Y Middle & High School After School Program Ages 10-13

 Give your child something fun and constructive to do each day at the Y!
 The Middle School Program provides a safe environment to be with friends while participating in organized fun activities and Y Clubs.

 - Samuel E. Shull Middle School

 - Freshman Academy South Campus

-Take advantage of Holiday Care on some holidays and while school is on break!
-Children will enjoy structured activities including crafts, games, sports and swimming at the Y. Your child will enjoy a day of fun-filled activities, such as arts & crafts, sports, movies, organized indoor and outdoor games.
-Parent must provide their child(ren) with a bagged lunch, the Y provides a PM nutritious snack.
-MUST Pre-Register!
+Take advantage of Holiday Camp on some holidays and while school is on break!
+Your child will enjoy a day of fun-filled activities, such as arts & crafts, sports, movies, organized indoor and outdoor games.
+Parent must provide their child(ren) with a bagged lunch, the Y provides a nutritious snack later in the day.
+MUST Register!

 - After School Program Application